acho01/actor-model-guide/Resources.md

 **Category Theory for Programmers** https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/. https://github.com/hmemcpy/milewski-ctfp-pdf

 One of the best resources on category theory and FP.
 Github contains all the coding examples used in the book.

+**Demystifying the Monad in Scala** https://www.freecodecamp.org/news/demystifying-the-monad-in-scala-cc716bb6f534/

+This blog perfectly explains Monad idea with some comprehensive examples in scala.